 - 1. Check that members have entered County Presentation Day. - 2.
-Continue locating market animals. - 3.
-Arrange for a field day with another project for a judging/skill-a-thon. - 4.
-Discuss a field trip to Junior Grand National or other livestock shows. - 5.
+Arrange for a field day with another project group for a judging/skill-a-thon. - 3.
+Plan local project tour to see all breeding project animals and how they are progressing. - 4.
+Plan a field trip to Junior Grand National or to other swine shows. - 5.
 Review signs of illness and medicine to have on hand. - 6.
 Plan a community service activity related to the project.